SNN

 The work forms part of the global research activities of the Whales & Climate Research Program, an initiative that brings together more than 25 researchers from eight institutions in the southern hemisphere under the leadership of Griffith University.

-So far, most of the tagged whales were still on the in the Gulf of Guayaquil, Ecuador, but some had already started their migratory route to feeding areas in southern Chile and Antarctica.
+So far, most of the tagged whales were still on the breeding grounds in the Gulf of Guayaquil, Ecuador, but some had already started their migratory route to feeding areas in southern Chile and Antarctica.

 The whales can be live tracked via the Whales and Climate Research Program page and the research supported at whalesandclimate.org/donate.

 Griffith University’s WCP manager, Dr. Olaf Meynecke said, “The data from these satellite-tagged humpback whales now traveling from their breeding to feeding grounds will provide us with unique information about migration patterns in that region.
 The data will assist in the development of models to predict climate change impacts on whales.
-A further 10 to 15 individuals will be fitted with in the coming seasons.”
+A further 10 to 15 individuals will be fitted with satellite transmitters in the coming seasons.”

 PUCE’s Dr. Fernando Felix said, “Although this population has recovered from whaling, human activities such as fishing and shipping persist as major threats that take their toll every year.
 Changes in the physical and chemical conditions in the ocean as foreseen in the coming decades will exacerbate the problem.
 Scientists need more reliable information on the environmental conditions that drive whale distribution and migration behavior to advise decision-makers.”